Need to Eat Healthier?

 - I love fruits, herbs, and vegetables: Genesis 1:29 (KJV) “And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.”

-- I love honey and all kinds of meat: Deuteronomy 8:8 (KJV) “A land of wheat, and barley, and vines, and fig trees, and pomegranates; a land of oil olive, and honey;”
+- I love honey, cream of wheat, and sometimes fig preserves and pomegranates: Deuteronomy 8:8 (KJV) “A land of wheat, and barley, and vines, and fig trees, and pomegranates; a land of oil olive, and honey;”

 - I love nuts, honey, spices, almonds: Genesis 43:11 (KJV) “ And their father Israel said unto them, If it must be so now, do this; take of the best fruits in the land in your vessels, and carry down the man a present, a little balm, and a little honey, spices, and myrrh, nuts, and almonds:”

 - I love salt: Matthew 5:13 (KJV) “Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men.”